Home · Travel Guides

 Scenic mountain landscape, the kind of shoulder-season destination where timing saves money

 Booking timelines vary significantly by destination.
-This table reflects patterns we see across TourZoom's operator network:
+This table reflects general booking-timing patterns by destination:

 The consistent pattern: for most destinations, book 4 to 6 months before the start of peak season.
 That’s when selection is widest and prices are at their floor before demand drives them up.